Rosas & Xocolate Boutique Hotel & Spa

 Winner and nominee of numerous architectural, design and gourmet awards and in the process of qualifying as a socially responsible property

 There is a fitness-centre, Spa, Jacuzzi and swimming pool all located inside, along with ample space to relax and socialise

 Good time to visit

 The Yucatán Peninsula is hot and humid.
 The best time to visit is typically during the drier, slightly milder months between November and April.
 The ‘rainy’ season begins in the south around June and runs until November.
 Although it can be hotter and more humid at this time of year, usually it only rains for a couple of hours before the weather clears.
 The wettest months tend to be September and October.

-Call us on Yucatan Peninsulato start planning your holiday to Rosas & Xocolate Boutique Hotel & Spa or take a look at our itineraries to the
+To start planning your holiday to Rosas & Xocolate Boutique Hotel & Spa

 Rosas & Xocolate Boutique Hotel & Spa is a charming and very individual boutique hotel set at the heart of the lively city of Merida.
 Created by joining two mansions, the unique style of the hotel, is a successful fusion of traditional and contemporary.

 Rosas & Xocolate started life as two 120 year old colonial mansions that had been uninhabited for some 30 years.
 The owner, Kolozs Carol Fischer, has transformed the space into an intriguing and intimate boutique hotel designed around Roses and Chocolate and brought to life by the architect Salvador Reyes Rios and designer Josefina Larrain.
 It really was a labour of love for Mr Fischer, a blending of his mother's name with cocoa, central to pre-Hispanic life of the people of Mexico specifically in this south-eastern part of the country.